kusiLaw/laky-phone-POS/README.md

 # LakyPhones Pos
 This is a Point of Sales App.
 The project was developed specifically for a mobile phone sales shop.
 It has a Dashboard where daily activities are statistically displayed.
-It also Stocks and can keep track of individual storage and more functionalities
+It also Stocks and can keep track of individual storage and more functionalities.
+Built with Pyside-6

 ### Built With
 - Python